jalder/mongo-atlas-vault-user-wait/README.md

 Exiting
 ```

 The above test implies Atlas took ~10 seconds to apply and confirm the database user is ready for use.
+The example image build is about 15MB in size (compressed).

 ## Disclaimer